With the help of a fungus:

 Genetic code of the fungus deciphered

-Schwarze tracked down the luminescent fungi in nature, analyzed them in the laboratory and deciphered their genetic code.
+Schwarze tracked down glow-in-the-dark fungi in nature, analyzed them in the laboratory and deciphered their genetic code.
 The fungus Desarmillaria tabescens proved to be particularly efficient.
 In nature, bioluminescence occurs in a wide variety of organisms.
 The glow is caused by chemical processes that release energy as light and heat.

 After initial experiments with different types of wood, Schwarze opted for balsa wood, which has a particularly low density.
 Using spectroscopy, the scientists observed how the fungus breaks down the lignin, which is responsible for stiffness and compressive strength.